 As of early 2021, the pharmaceutical development of SPVN06 is well advanced, with successful manufacturing of the pilot runs, and of a first GMP production.
 The first GMP production will provide SparingVision with the clinical material needed for the Phase Ib clinical trial.
 In parallel, IND-enabling studies are ongoing to assess SPVN06 pharmacology, biodistribution and safety in rodent and non-rodent species.

 The drug product and this mutation-agnostic approach are protected by several patent families.

 SPVN06 has been granted Orphan Drug Designation in Europe and interactions with the US and EU regulators have been initiated in view of a CTA and IND filing in the second half of 2021.

-The Company plans to start its first in human trial in the second part of 2021.
-The first clinical trial will be a Phase I/II dose escalating study aimed at testing the safety and tolerability of SPVN06 on a limited number of patients.
-The study will then be extended to test the efficacy of the recommended Phase 2 dose.
-Initial safety data are expected in the second half of 2022.
-The second clinical study will be initiated thereafter once longer term safety and efficacy data has been obtained in a larger cohort of patients.
+The Company plans to start its first in human trial in the fourth quarter of 2021.
+The first clinical trial will be a Phase Ib dose escalating study aimed at testing the safety and tolerability of SPVN06 on a limited number of patients.

 SparingVision’s goal is to bring SPVN06 as rapidly as possible to the millions of patients suffering across the globe from this irremediable disease which causes visual dysfunction and degeneration and leads to blindness.